solprofi/express-core/README.md

 # Node.js REST API Project

-This project implements a RESTful API using modern Node.js technologies and best practices.
+This project implements a RESTful API with RBAC using modern Node.js technologies and best practices.

 ## Tech Stack